euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 The third dimension of a specimen can be observed using the vertical focus axis of the microscope so as to perform a so called *z-stack* of images that enlarge the depth of field virtually and thus improve the focus accuracy.

+The Neo camera features a standard amplifier-DAC stage with a 12-bit resolution and another stage with a combination of two amplifier-DACs to achieve a 16-bit resolution for high dynamic image.
+Thus image pixels must be encoded using an unsigned 16-bit integer data type.
+It means a colour field of view weights :math:`10.5\,\text{MB}` and our mosaic weights :math:`23\,\text{GB}` per colour.

+Depending of the intensity dynamic of the specimen and the zero-padding arising from the DAC, most of the pixels will have a lot of zeros on the most significant bits.
+For this reason the amount of data can be efficiently reduced using a lossless compression algorithm in conjunction with a bit shuffling, so as to group the zeros together and form long zero sequences in the byte stream.

 Virtual Slide Format and Storage
 --------------------------------